Blogger Alicia Stella shares insight on future of Walt Disney World

 LAKE MARY, Fla. - Alicia Stella breaks a lot of exclusive theme park news.

-"I’ve been right more than I’ve been wrong," she reminds FOX 35’s David Martin.
+"I’ve been right more than I’ve been wrong," she reminded FOX 35’s David Martin.

 The owner of the Youtube channel "Theme Park Stop" is obsessed with change at Walt Disney World.

 Her specialty?
 Research.
-I "dig into permits, patents for ride technology, even trademarks for names," Stella explains.
+I "dig into permits, patents for ride technology, even trademarks for names," Stella explained.

+MORE NEWS: 'It's Disney World': Florida family recalls selling land to Walt Disney

 We pressed her to focus on the future of Disney, starting with Magic Kingdom.